bcgov/design-research-guide/docs/find-participants.md

 While it’s tempting to schedule as many sessions as possible in one day, experience tells us this isn’t good for anyone.

 - **Research is tiring.** Interviewing, active listening, observing, and note-taking require a high degree of focus.
-- **Research can be emotionally taxing.** Depending on your research topic, users may share highly sensitive and emotional stories.
+- **Research can be emotionally taxing.** Depending on your research topic, participants may share highly sensitive and emotional stories.
 Giving yourself enough time to process and recover is very important.

 Conducting research remotely amplifies these effects, as it often results in hours of screen time for researchers and working in isolation.
 Resist the temptation to squeeze more remote sessions into a day, just because there is less travel.

 ## Pick A Location

-A good research location is one that is easy for the user to access and makes them feel comfortable.
-Whenever possible, do the research in the context that a user would use a service (for example, at home or in the office).
+A good research location is one that is easy for the participant to access and makes them feel comfortable.
+Whenever possible, do the research in the context that a participant would use a service (for example, at home or in the office).

 Some participants may prefer or need to speak with you outside regular 9 to 5 working hours.
 Be flexible and accommodating in finding the right time and location for meeting.